-The first set of results is summarized in Table 5, which shows the OLS estimates of equation 4.
+The first set of results is summarized in Tables 4 and 5, which shows the OLS estimates of equation 4.
 The dependent variable is an indicator, which is equal to 1 if an individual exits unemployment through the state in question and 0 otherwise.
-The first row shows that the probability of reentering employment decreases by 7.1 percentage points among the 50-54 year old treated unemployed in the years the REBP is in effect.
-This decline is almost entirely compensated by an increase in transitions to disability of 5.6 percentage points, while transitions to retirement remain unchanged.
+The first row shows that the probability of reentering employment decreases by 17 percentage points among the 50-54 year old treated unemployed in the years the REBP is in effect.
+This decline is compensated by a large increase in transitions to disability of 12.6 percentage points and a somewhat smaller increase in transitions to retirement of 3.9 percentage points.
 The third row shows that the effects are reversed after the program was abolished although the estimates are somewhat larger in size.

-Among the treated individuals aged 55-57, the introduction of the REBP led to a decline in transitions from unemployment to employment of 13.5 percentage points, which is twice as large as for the 50-54 year olds.
+Among the treated individuals aged 55-57 (Table 5), the introduction of the REBP led to a decline in transitions from unemployment to employment of 10.8 percentage points.
 Consistent with the predictions from the theoretical model, there is also clear evidence for a program substitution effect.
 In the years the program is in effect older job seekers are significantly less likely to enter the DI program and more likely to use the REBP as a bridge to retirement.
-As a consequence of the decline in exits to employment and disability, there is a substantial increase in transitions from unemployment to retirement of 17.8 percentage points.
+As a consequence of the decline in exits to employment and disability, there is a substantial increase in transitions from unemployment to retirement of 23.1 percentage points.
 Similar to the younger job seekers, there is a clear reversal in the effects on unemployment exits for the 55-57 year olds after the program was abolished.

-To further explore the impact of the introduction and abolishment of the REBP, Figure 7 plots the estimated coefficients of the interaction terms from equation (5) for each age l separately.
+To further explore the impact of the introduction and abolishment of the REBP, Figure 6 plots the estimated coefficients of the interaction terms from equation (5) for each age l separately.
 Each dot on the solid lines is an indicator for living in a treated region and being a given age during the REBP (red line) and after the REBP (black line).
 A 95-percent confidence interval is shown by dotted lines.

 As shown in the first panel, coefficients for reentering employment are significantly negative up to age 57 during the REBP is in effect.
-Consistent with the institutional rules, there is no employment effect for 58 and 59 year old job seekers because they do not need the REBP to bridge the gap until the early retirement age of 60.
 The second panel shows that in the treated regions unemployed men below age 55 are more likely to enter the DI program at the end of their unemployment spell, but there is no change in the transition pattern to retirement (third panel).
 For unemployed workers above age 55, coefficients for entering disability are negative, providing evidence for the program substitution effect.
 With the introduction of the REBP, the exit channel into the old-age pension scheme has become financially more attractive relative to disability.
 Consistent with this view, there is a large increase in transitions to retirement for unemployed men above age 55 during the REBP is in effect.
 Finally, the black line highlights that after the abolishment of the REBP the effects on transitions out of unemployment are reversed for all ages.